settermjd/plates-blogging-extensions/README.md

-# plates-blogging-extensions
+# PlatesPHP Blogging Extensions

-This repository contains a series of custom extensions for PlatesPHP that help with building a blog
+This repository contains a series of custom extensions for PlatesPHP that help with building a blog.